WorldMaker/madiolahb/docs/source/language.rst

    **[**\ I move *Character Name* to *count* spaces *direction*.\ **]**

+The parser also supports the obvious third-person variations of verbs and many words in a sentence can be elided, including the subject for a more imperative tone.

 .. note::

    It may be important to keep in mind that although commands *look*